-The Elliott wave principle is a form of technical analysis which traders use to analyze financial market cycles.
-They forecast market trends by identifying extremes in investor psychology, highs and lows in prices, and other collective factors.
+The Elliott wave principle is a form of technical analysis that traders use to analyze financial market cycles.
+The traders forecast market trends by identifying the extremes in investor psychology, highs and lows in prices, and other collective factors.

 Elliott Wave Theory suggests that market movements follow a natural sequence of crowd psychology cycles.
 Patterns are created according to current market sentiment, which alternates between bearish and bullish.
 However, the Elliott Wave is not an indicator or trading technique.
 Instead, it is a theory that may help to predict market behaviour.